rishit1711/PrepPilot-AI/README.md

 ## 📖 Overview

-InterviewPilot AI is a backend-first AI platform designed to simulate realistic technical interviews instead of acting as just another chatbot.
+PrepPilot AI is a backend-first AI platform designed to simulate realistic technical interviews instead of acting as just another chatbot.

 The platform analyzes resumes, job descriptions, and supporting documents to generate personalized interview experiences, verify claimed skills, evaluate responses with explainable feedback, and recommend a customized learning roadmap.